RameeshaKhattak/portfolio/README.md

 ![Rameesha Khattak - Technical Writer](portfolio_banner.png)

-Technical writer for SaaS, agentic AI, and cloud companies.

 I write the documentation, technical content, and developer-facing resources that help software products get understood, adopted, and maintained.

 This portfolio is built as docs-as-code using Markdown and Git because good documentation should be treated like software.